caden-parajuli/advent-of-code/2023/day_8_js/README.md

 x = z_k mod n_k
 ```

 Which can be solved using the Chinese Remainder Theorem.
 Technically it is possible that loops contain multiple Z values, but this merely creates at most a few more such systems, each of which can be solved quickly.
-In practice, the AoC inputs appear to always be aufficiently nice that none of these techniques are necessary.
+In practice, the AoC inputs appear to always be sufficiently nice that none of these techniques are necessary.